-there is at least a limited degree of logic and justice in their argument.
+and justice in their argument.
 But conceding that the goal of equality for all will take some time and cannot be achieved overnight, there then arises the question of what is reasonable speed and how much delay is necessary.
 That, basically, is the core of today's civil rights problem.

-The Supreme Court first decreed an end to/segregated public schools in 1954.
+The Supreme Court first decreed an end to/segregated public schools in 1954..
 Today, segregated schools are a thing of the past throughout the north.
-Segregation has been largely ended in the so-called border states.
-But the problem remains in the states, in some of which there has been a token in racial integration of public schools but several of which are fighting to the bitter end against any integration, even to the point of closing down those schools to which admittance of negroes has been ordered by Federal courts.
+In Segregation has been largely ended in the so-called border states.
+But the problem remains in the so-called so-cause 'beep sourd' states, in some of which there has been a token in racial integration of public schools but several of which are fighting to the bitter end against any integration, even to the point of closing down those schools to which admittance of negroes has been ordered by Federal courts.